Postgraduate courses

 Our training is designed to prepare you for roles in pioneering leadership, community projects and innovative ministry.

-The postgraduate programme is taught on Tuesdays with the following awards, accredited through Durham University as part of the Common Awards (except for the DTh delivered in partnership with the University of Roehampton):
+The postgraduate programme is taught on Tuesdays with the following awards, validated by Durham University as part of the Common Awards (except for the DTh delivered in collaboration with the University of Roehampton):

 • Certificate – the first year of a master’s